 RFID in aviation

-In various industries, including retail, logistics, hospitality and healthcare, there’s a growing need to know whereabouts of employees.
-Not to check what they are doing, but to be able to take action as fast and accurately as possible, with the right people.
-If a customer has a question or a problem, you want to know who is around to answer that question or solve the problem.
-This is only possible if all employees have their own mobile device.
-Due to economic reasons, most retailers only have a limited number of employees with a handheld terminal to scan products, view stock information, help customers, etc.
+In various industries, including retail, logistics, hospitality and the care sector, there is a growing need to know where employees are.
+Not to check what they are doing, but to be able to take action with the right people as quickly and accurately as possible.
+If a customer has a question or problem, you want to know who is around to answer it or solve it.
+This can be achieved if all employees have their own mobile device.
+At the moment, for cost reasons, a retail branch or store often only has a limited number of employees with a handterminal to scan products, check stocks, support customers, etc.